J1mB091/ComfyUI-J1mB091/README.md

 # ComfyUI Custom Nodes 🎨

-A collection of custom nodes for ComfyUI focused on image resolution management and video frame handling.
+A collection of custom nodes for ComfyUI focused on image resolution management, video frame handling, and workflow utilities.

 ## ✨ Features